32 on 32: Boston Bruins Preview

 That said, returning to the level of play they once offered won’t be easy for either player, and there will definitely be differences.

-The Bruins fired Bruce Cassidy after six seasons behind the bench and replaced him with Montgomery.
+The Bruins fired Bruce Cassidy following six seasons behind the bench and replaced him with Montgomery.
 One of the goals behind this decision is to establish better and more positive communication with the players, and achieve greater attacking input.

-“We’re going to compete,” Montgomery replied when asked about his team’s identity on July 11 when he was introduced to the media.
+“We’re going to compete,” Montgomery replied when asked regarding his team’s identity on July 11 when he was introduced to the media.
 “We will be a team known for effort and execution.
 I want other teams across the league to know that you have to be prepared to face us, otherwise you’re going to be on your heels. »

 The Bruins broke the 100-point plateau last season with a 51-26-5 record, but lost in seven games to the Carolina Hurricanes in the first round of the Stanley Cup Playoffs.
 Boston president Cam Neely made no secret that everyone in the organization believed it was going to have a longer run in the playoffs.